prkshadhkr/shopping-frontend/README.md

   1. Database updates whenever the user confirms the cart info before proceeding for checkout.
 It would be nice if the database updates only when the payment is successful.
   2. Currently, cart items remain in local storage as long as the user uses the same device and does not logout.
 So we could improve by making a separate table to store cart info so that cart items can be accessible from multiple devices or after relogin.
   3. Add pagination
+  4. Make different layouts for product display.
+  5. Have searhing ability so that user can search product.
+  6. Add filter so that customer can browse items quickly based on category, department, gender, use etc.
+  7. Add like/dislike and other reviews related fonts.
-  4. Ability to switch light/dark background.
+  8. Have an ability to switch light/dark background.

 ## Available Scripts